Concerto Fantasy for Two Timpanists and Orchestra: Movement III

 A cadenza, for both timpani, opens the final movement.
 Occasionally it is set aside as a separate section of the concerto, but on most recordings, it is featured as part of the third movement.
 During the cadenza, both timpani engage in exchanges, whose character range from almost inaudible to deafeningly loud.
 At one point Glass instructs the timpanists to abandon their mallets and play with their bare hands, creating higher pitch.

 The orchestra reenters with a sudden burst of cymbals, after which the cadenza segues directly into the third movement proper, with a rapid rhythm set by wood block and other auxiliary percussion.
 The orchestra gradually builds up intensity; the movement grows into a passionate, major-key high-point consisting of quick triplets from a number of instruments, with the timpani providing unceasing, driving pulse.
 Suddenly the excitement dies; nevertheless, the woodblocks continue the rhythm set earlier.
 As if the first period of animation was a mere precursor, the movement rebuilds itself into an even louder and more enthusiastic climax, the timpani performing complex maneuvers in coordination with one another.
 Set into full-force vigor, the movement concludes triumphantly on a version of Glass' signature four-note concerto motif, which is also used to conclude the Cello Concerto No. 1, the Harpsichord Concerto (Glass), and the Tirol Piano Concerto.
 This motif is probably inspired by Rachmaninoff's signature concerto ending, which is a similar burst of four notes.

 Throughout the entirety of the last movement (and for much of the concerto), the timpani have intense, constant involvement, which is taxing for the performers.
 Therefore, this piece has developed a reputation of requiring energetic soloists.

 Premiere

 The concerto was premiered on November 19, 2000, in New York's Lincoln Center.
 The two soloists were Jonathan Haas and Svetoslav Stoyanov, playing with the American Symphony Orchestra, conducted by Leon Botstein.
 The work has become popular and was later performed by Haas and John Chimes with the BBC Symphony Orchestra, conducted by Marin Alsop.
 In addition, the work has been conducted under Gerard Schwarz, performed by Evelyn Glennie, Haas and the Royal Liverpool Philharmonic Orchestra.
 This work was also included in The Concerto Project, located on volume I.

+Carnegie Hall Performance

+The concerto was performed at Carnegie Hall’s Stern Auditorium/Perelman Stage on February 27, 2018 by the Louisiana Philharmonic Orchestra in its debut.
+The appearance was during Glass' 2017-2018 residency and featured only two orchestras, the LPO and Orange County, California's Pacific Symphony.
+Conducted by then Music Director, Carlos Miguel Prieto, the performance also featured La noche de los Mayas by Silvestre Revueltas, along with Philip Glass's Days and Nights in Rocinha.
+The soloists on the program were Jim Atwood and Paul Yanncich who played nine timpani between them.